khshanovskyi/ai-chat-completions/README.md

 <details>
 <summary>❓ Troubleshooting</summary>

-- In case if it is hard to follow TODO instructions you can check the solution in the `complited` branch.
+- In case if it is hard to follow TODO instructions you can check the solution in the `completed` branch.
 </details>

 # <img src="dialx-banner.png">